Parța: History

 Parța was first documented in 1334 as Parkas, and in 1417 the settlement of Maraz, with town (market) status, is recorded near Parța.
 At the conscription (census) carried out in 1717 by the Austrians, after the conquest of Banat, the settlement had 84 houses and was called Paraz.

 In 1878, during the regularization of the Timiș River, traces of a Neolithic settlement on three levels were discovered here, in which pottery specific to the Vinča culture was found.
 The first systematic excavations of the site began in 1931 and were completed only in 1985.
-Over the course of five decades, the following have been discovered here: two Neolithic sanctuaries, one with monumental statues, relocated and restored in Timișoara's National Museum of Banat, another overlapping the first one from which only one altar has been preserved, household shrines or altars, about 150 houses and complexes and four dwellings with 4–5 rooms, some of which have a suspended floor or a first floor.
+Over the course of five decades, the following have been discovered here: two Neolithic sanctuaries, one with monumental statues, relocated and restored in Timișoara's National Museum of Banat, another overlapping the first one from which only one altar has been preserved, household shrines or altars, about 150 houses and complexes and four dwellings with 4–5 rooms, some of which have a suspended floor or an upper floor.

 Demographics

-Parța had a population of 2,172 inhabitants at the 2011 census, up 24% from the 2002 census.
-Most inhabitants are Romanians (80.43%), larger minorities being represented by Hungarians (5.94%), Roma (4.65%), Serbs (2.03%) and Germans (1.98%).
-For 4.6% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (50.18%), but there are also minorities of Greek Catholics (21.59%), Roman Catholics (8.56%), Pentecostals (8.47%), Serbian Orthodox (1.43%) and Baptists (1.15%).
-For 4.74% of the population, religious affiliation is unknown.
+Parța had a population of 2,351 inhabitants at the 2021 census, up 8.24% from the 2011 census.
+Most inhabitants are Romanians (81.53%), larger minorities being represented by Roma (3.27%), Hungarians (1.99%) and Serbs (1.23%).
+For 11.35% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (52.14%), but there are also minorities of Greek Catholics (15.31%), Pentecostals (11.14%), Roman Catholics (5.82%) and Baptists (1.19%).
+For 11.95% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Parța is administered by a mayor and a local council composed of 11 councilors.
+The mayor, Daniel Drăgan, from the National Liberal Party, has been in office since 2020.
+As of the 2024 local elections, the local council has the following composition by political parties: